Higashikatajoske/Tetris/README.md

 # Tetris
-I created this project when during my summer practice after first course of university Used technologies: C# / ConsoleApp
+I created this project when during my summer practice after first course of university.

+Used technologies: C# / ConsoleApp